 Toddler Care is available for children under age 3 beginning at 8:45am.
 Children are welcome to attend the worship service and following the “Word for All Ages” are invited to proceed to church school in our Christian Life Center.
 If your child desires a parent to walk with them to class, feel free to do so and return to the sanctuary at any time – it does not bother the pastor or worship leaders.
 We are family friendly!

 All are welcome after our services to have coffee and light refreshments in Fellowship Hall (through either walkway on each side of the front of the sanctuary).
 Don’t be surprised if someone invites you, but you are free to decline the invitation – it’s your choice.

 Yes!
 We celebrate Communion every Sunday at the 9:00am worship, and on the first Sunday of each month at the 11:00am service.
 At PDCC the Communion table is open – open to anyone who wishes to participate regardless of membership, age, sexual orientation, etc. In the spirit of community, it is a time to come together to celebrate our oneness.
 If you prefer not to participate, that is fine – your participation is whatever you want it to be.

 How do I learn more about your church without pressure to join?

 Discover Peace Dale Congregational is an opportunity to meet with our pastor, and other guests who want to learn more about the many facets of PDCC: our history, our theology, our plans for the future, as well as information about the United Church of Christ.
 Discover PDCC is typically three to four times per year.
 To find out when the next session is scheduled, check the bulletin or the on-line calendar accessible from the home page.
-If you would like to be placed on the notification list, please contact the church office and ask Rachel, our Admin.
-Asst., to have you placed on the invitation list.
+If you would like to be placed on the notification list, please contact the church office and ask Rachel, our administrative assistant, to have you placed on the invitation list.